KevinFernandesDev/ReaCS/README.md

 ✅ Clean worfklow for for designers: Only use Unity's regular workflow for data edition/mutation and see changes immediately

-✅ Easy to scale
+✅ Easy to test, maintain, scale & extend

-✅ Easy to test

 ✅ Easy to debug (one system = one job)

-✅ Easy to analyze, visualize, or extend later

-✅ Easy to maintain
+✅ Easy to analyze (custom tools included to visualize data flow efficiently)

-✅ Consistent architecture

 ✅ Covered by Unity Tests & Coverage tool (dependencies)